 Join us with wondering eyes and cheerful giggles as we share holiday traditions with you and your students.
-Pick three of the following activities: decorate cookies just like great-grandma did, play games, hear a traditional (interactive) story, design your very own card to share, or make an ornament to deck the hall at your home.
-The dates offered are November 14, 15, 16, 17, 28, 29, 30 and Dec.
-5, 6, 7, 8, 12, 13, 14, and 15.
+Pick three of the following activities: decorate cookies just like great grandma did, play games, hear a traditional (interactive) story, design your very own card to share, or make an ornament to deck the hall at your home.
+The dates offered are Nov.
+19, 20, 21, 22 and Dec.
+3, 4, 10, 11, 12, 13, 17, 18, 19 and 20.

-Be sure to check our list of A La Carte activities that you can choose from to create a custom-designed field trip for your class.
-This list is full of hands-on activities suitable for lower elementary students.
+Be sure to check our list of activities that you can choose from to create a custom-designed field trip for your class.
+This list is full of hands-on activities suitable for lower elementary students and can be found on pages 5 and 6.